nbeaver/why-linux-is-better/readme.rst

 Unix was case-sensitive because Multics was case-sensitive.
 Multics was case-sensitive because of ASCII. [#Multics_case_sensitive]_

-ASCII appears to be the first case-sensitive encoding;
-earlier encodings such as Morse codes and Baudot codes do not distinguish case.

 This has some intuitive appeal;
 it is useful to be able to distinguish between, say, the abbreviation for United State ("US")